paulsonkoly/calc/Readme.md

 ### Index operator

-The index operator has 2 forms: "apple" @ 1 results in p; "apple" @ 1:3 results in "pp".
+The index operator has 2 forms: "apple" @ 1 results in "p"; "apple" @ 1:3 results in "pp".
 Indexing outside, or using a lower value for the upper index than the lower index results in index error.
 To avoid language ambiguity the operands have to be atoms see [language BNF](#BNF).

 ### Errors